-Kim Scott, 50, will serve as the President and Chief Executive Officer of NewCo.
-Ms. Scott has deep and relevant expertise with recurring revenue models having led and operated multiple businesses of this nature over the past 16 years.
-She also has extensive experience in logistics, route-based distribution and highly complex rental and subscription-based programs.
-Additionally, she has a broad operating background that includes plant management, logistics, procurement, engineering, acquisitions, and large-scale integrations.
-She joined Aramark in October 2021 as President and CEO of Aramark Uniform Services to develop and launch an accelerated growth and value creation strategy for the company, while also preparing NewCo to be a standalone, independent public company.
-Before joining Aramark, Ms. Scott served as Chief Operating Officer of Terminix Global Holdings, Inc. after having served as President of Terminix Residential.
-Prior to her roles at Terminix, she served as President for Rubicon Global, a role that followed an 11-year career at Brambles Limited which culminated in Ms. Scott serving as President, CHEP North America for four years.
-Early in her career, she gained industrial manufacturing experience at General Electric Company and U.S. Steel.
+Kim Scott, 51, will serve as the President and Chief Executive Officer of Vestis.
+She joined Aramark in October 2021 to serve as President and Chief Executive Officer of Aramark Uniform Services and to prepare Vestis to be a standalone, independent public company.
+Previously, Ms. Scott served as Chief Operating Officer of Terminix Global Holdings, Inc. (NYSE: TMX) from January 2021 to September 2021, overseeing operations for both the residential and commercial businesses, after having served as President of Terminix Residential from December 2019 to January 2021.
+Prior to Terminix, she served as President of Rubicon Global from July 2018 to September 2019, a role that followed an 11-year career at Brambles Limited, which culminated in Ms. Scott serving as President, CHEP North America for four years.
+Early in her career, Ms. Scott gained industrial manufacturing experience at the General Electric Company (NYSE: GE) and U.S. Steel (NYSE: X).
+She serves as a member of the board of directors for Greif, Inc. (NYSE: GEF).

-Rick Dillon, 52, will serve as an Executive Vice President and the Chief Financial Officer of NewCo.
-Mr. Dillon is a seasoned public company executive with more than 20 years of experience in finance leadership roles.
-Mr. Dillon joined Aramark in May 2022 to serve as Chief Financial Officer of Aramark Uniform Services and to prepare NewCo to be a standalone, independent public company.
-Prior to joining Aramark, Mr. Dillon served as Executive Vice President and Chief Financial Officer of publicly traded Enerpac Tool Group for over five years, during which time he led the transformation of Enerpac into a pure play leader in specialty industrial tools and services.
-In addition to his experience at Enerpac, Mr. Dillon served as Executive Vice President and Chief Financial Officer at publicly traded Century Aluminum for approximately two years.
-Prior to that, he held progressive leadership roles in finance and accounting at Joy Global, Newell Brands, Briggs and Stratton and in public accounting.
+Rick Dillon, 52, will serve as an Executive Vice President and the Chief Financial Officer of Vestis.
+Mr. Dillon joined Aramark in May 2022 to serve as Chief Financial Officer of Aramark Uniform Services and to prepare Vestis to be a standalone, independent public company.
+Prior to joining Aramark, Mr. Dillon served as Executive Vice President and Chief Financial Officer of Enerpac Tool Group (NYSE: EPAC) from December 2016 to April 2022.
+In addition to his experience at Enerpac, Mr. Dillon served as Executive Vice President and Chief Financial Officer at Century Aluminum (NASDAQ: CENX) for approximately three years.
+Prior to that, he held progressive leadership roles at publicly traded companies in finance and accounting, including Joy Global, Newell Brands, and Briggs and Stratton, and in public accounting.
+He also serves as a member of the board of directors of Adient plc (NYSE: ADNT).